Editor’s note: This post was updated February 2018.

 Even if you haven’t had training, you can perform hands-only CPR on an adult or teen.
 Hands-only CPR uses chest compressions to keep blood circulating.

-As a guide, the American Heart Association recommends pushing hard and fast on the center of the chest to the beat of the classic disco song “Stayin’ Alive,” which is easy to remember and has the right beat for hands-only CPR.
+As a guide, the American Heart Association recommends pushing hard and fast on the center of the chest to the beat of the classic disco song “Stayin’ Alive,” which is easy to remember and has the right beat for hands-only CPR at 100 compressions per minute.

 Keep performing hands-only CPR until an AED device is located or emergency help arrives.